ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/architecture/resources/nadascript.markdown

 ```

-The `[Command(autoRegister:true)]` will register the NadaScript so that it can be used just like any other Command in Zero, and the connection to `Events.CommandExecute` will trigger the `OnCommandExecute` function whenever the custom command is used.
+The `[Command(autoRegister:true)]` will register the NadaScript so that it can be used just like any other Command in Zilch, and the connection to `Events.CommandExecute` will trigger the `OnCommandExecute` function whenever the custom command is used.